DeShrike/MicroBLE/README.md

 ![micro:bit](resources/MicroBLE3.png)

-Upload it to the micro:bit
+Upload it to the micro:bit.

 **Beware**

 The micro:bit has very little memory.
 Adding all 6 BLE services to your app results in a memory error.
-If the micro:bit shows a sad face and then the number 020, it means your program is to large.
+If the micro:bit shows a sad face and then the number 020, it means your program is too large.

 ### Step 6